Pegida: Political opponents

+Aiman Mazyek from the Central Council of Muslims in Germany stated their influence has "led directly to the lowering of many people's inhibitions about discriminating against and attacking Muslims."

 Pegida has been criticised by Lutheran clergy, including the Bishop of Hamburg Kirsten Fehrs.

 Bachmann's credibility as a leader has been criticised because he has numerous criminal convictions, including "16 burglaries, drink-driving or driving without a licence and even dealing in cocaine".
 In 1998 he fled to South Africa to avoid German justice, but was finally extradited and served his two-year jail sentence.

 In November 2014, Saxony's Interior Minister, Markus Ulbig (CDU), claimed that foreign criminals stayed in Germany too long.
 He announced the creation of a special police unit to deal with criminal immigrants in Dresden and the rest of Saxony.
 Investigators and specialists in criminal and immigrant law would collaborate to process foreign criminals in the criminal justice system, and prevent those not eligible for asylum from obtaining the right to stay in Germany.
 Ulbig admitted that there had been a number of criminal acts committed by immigrants near the homes for asylum-seekers, but these were a minority and should not be allowed to undermine solidarity with the great majority of law-abiding refugees.
 He said police worked on criminal immigrant cases too slowly.

 On the night of 5 January 2015, the lights illuminating the Brandenburg Gate were completely turned off in protest against the Berlin offshoot named Bärgida and also the lights of the Catholic cathedral Kölner Dom in Cologne in repudiation against Kögida.
 The exterior lighting of the Semperoper in Dresden was also kept dark during the weekly Pegida marches.
 Both rallies in Berlin and Cologne were successfully blocked and disbanded by counter-demonstrations.